CoinMonkey/bitmonk-daemon/MN-INSTALL-GUIDE.md

+# For install with link to windows wallet:

-# 1. Register new VPS
+## 1. Register new VPS

 We recommend you to register a new VPS (droplet) at DigitOcean [cloud.digitalocean.com](https://m.do.co/c/9ba9ece23196o).